-Some women love a stylish slipper, while others couldn't care less about what they might look like, instead focusing on how they feel and fit.
+Some women love a stylish option, while others couldn't care less about what they might look like, instead focusing on how they feel and fit.
 Some ladies like to wear them everywhere, including the grocery store, so we accounted for style in our rating.
 We also note the relative fit to help provide you with appropriate recommendations.
-We do this by perusing online reviews and trying each pair on ourselves.

-Let's begin here!
-Our Top Pick for Style is the UGG Fluff Yeah.
+The UGG Fluff Yeah was the most stylish that we've seen.
 While it's uber fluffy and its city-like look is designed for a unique taste, it's by far the most stylish option tested.
 It has a 1.5-inch heel that'll look good with any sexy or conservative night slip.

 Fit is probably the most crucial consideration to make when buying a sandal.
 We recommend reading many reviews on the product you're thinking about, so you're able to learn how it's going to fit.
 From our experience, most of the products in this review will fit a medium to wide foot without a problem.

-If you need plenty of memory foam cushioning, take a gander at the Ultraideas Memory Foam or Micolin Faux Fur Slip-On.
-Both have lots of underfoot cushioning.
-The Ultraideas will pack out much faster than the Micolin Faux Fur, though, and both feel low to the ground.
+If you need plenty of memory foam cushioning, take a gander at the Ultraideas Memory Foam, which has lots of underfoot cushioning.
+This pair feels low to the ground, though.
 The rest of the contenders tested will accommodate a wide range of feet, with most being true to fit.